lwjohnst86/analyzing-cohorts-course/chapter3.md

 ```

 `@instructions`
-- Visually inspect the plot of the `variables_pathway` graph.
 - Identify the (minimal) model adjustment set of variables from the `variable_pathways` graph, selecting the appropriate exposure and the outcome variables.

 `@hint`